 HOW TO GET THERE

-The Church of San Francesco is located about 1.6 kilometers away from the Pisa Centrale train station, or about 20 minutes on foot.
-The closest bus station is Sighieri 2, on the bus Line Navetta E, located about 50 meters away.
+The Church of San Francesco is located about 1.6 kilometers away from the Pisa Centrale railway station, or about 20 minutes on foot.
+The closest bus stop is Sighieri 2, on the bus Line Navetta E, located about 50 meters away.